vermag-iitb/html-practice/theory/scripting-theory.md

 # Tags
+1. it is a markup entity to provide contenr (e.g., video, audio, etc.) struture, semantics and formatting.
-1. it is a keyword with <>
+2. it is a keyword with <>
-2. it instructs browser and hence also identified as a pre-defined program (or function)
+3. it instructs browser and hence also identified as a pre-defined program (or function)
-3. Tags have attributes to add some effects
+4. Tags have attributes to add some effects
-4. Types:
+5. Types:
 - paired: <>...</>
 - unpaired (or bodyless tags): <---/>
     * E.g.: <br/>, <img.../>, <link.../>

-#### <!Doctype HTML>
+#### <!Doctype HTML> - Boiler plate code
 * defines version section for HTML5 and above
 * stands for documentation type
 * doctype = DOCTYPE (recommended)